Remedy Meds logo

 Trust, safety, and medical oversight

-On the positive side, there are no FDA warning letters on file for Remedy Meds in our records, and the program is built around licensed-provider supervision rather than a self-serve checkout — a meaningful safeguard for prescription GLP-1 therapy.
+Remedy Meds has an FDA warning letter on file, covered in the regulatory notice below.
+On the positive side, the program is built around licensed-provider supervision rather than a self-serve checkout — a meaningful safeguard for prescription GLP-1 therapy.
 We were able to live-verify the company's core claims directly from remedymeds.com, including the all-in plan structure, free shipping, and the unlimited-access promise.

 Where our confidence is more measured: Remedy Meds doesn't publicly disclose which compounding pharmacy fills its prescriptions or that pharmacy's accreditation, and the detailed program terms live behind the intake funnel.
 That's not a red flag on its own — plenty of reputable providers gate pricing — but it does mean some of the fine print is harder to inspect from the outside than we'd like.
 As with any compounded GLP-1 program, ask who compounds your medication and confirm your state is covered before subscribing.
 You can see how we weigh these factors in our scoring methodology.